visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 Don't atexit()
 """"""""""""""
-Ordinarily, when VisIt_ exits, it will remove any decompressed files it left around from invokations of ZipWrapper's decompression logic.
+Ordinarily, when VisIt_ exits, it will remove any decompressed files it left around from invocations of ZipWrapper's decompression logic.
 This disables removal of decompressed files upon exit from VisIt_.

 Max. # decompressed files